Aprils have never meant much to me, autumns seem that season of beginning, spring.—Truman Capote, Breakfast at Tiffany’s

 All of the animals in George Orwell’s allegorical novella Animal Farm come in groups: the pigs, the dogs, the cows, the horses, the chicken, the sheep—but there’s only one cat.

-While she may not have a name or any spoken dialogue and only appear six times in the book, the cat manages to be one of the most curious and mysterious characters in Animal Farm.
+While she may not have a name or any spoken dialogue and only appears six times in the book, the cat manages to be one of the most curious and mysterious characters in Animal Farm.

 She’s generally shown to be apathetic, elusive, and somewhat manipulative, but also kind of amusing.
 Most mentions of the cat read almost as punchlines, like, The dogs did X, the pigs did Y, the horses did Z, and meanwhile the cat did whatever TF she wanted.
 And, since Animal Farm is a pretty bleak book, the cat, bless her, adds a little bit of fun.